AdamJacobson/youtube-playlist-exporter/README.md

 # Version History

+### 0.12
+- Results are now downloaded as a text file.

 ### 0.11
 - Encapsulate function into a dedicated object.
 - Will now detect when there are unavailable videos and prompt user to unhide them.
 It will then run again automatically and compares the differences which includes videos that are unavailable but don't appear as "[Deleted video]" or "[Private video]".